 Switching Back to Original Medicare

-If your health condition changes or your Medicare Advantage plan isn’t providing the coverage you need, all is not lost.
-Medicare Advantage enrollees can switch to Original Medicare under certain conditions.
+If your health condition changes or your Medicare Advantage plan isn’t providing the coverage options you need, all is not lost.
+Medicare Advantage enrollees can switch to Original Medicare if one of the following applies:

-- Within 12 months of when you first bought your Advantage plan
+- You are within 12 months of when you first bought your Advantage plan

-- If you qualify for a special enrollment period
+- You qualify for a special enrollment period

-If you switch to traditional Medicare during the first 12 months of buying your MA policy, you can still buy Medicare Supplement insurance (Medigap policy) without undergoing medical underwriting.
+Suppose you switch to traditional Medicare during the first 12 months of buying your MA policy.
+In that case, you can still buy a supplement plan (Medigap) along with a Medicare Part D prescription plan without undergoing medical underwriting.

-One of the reasons why Medicare Advantage plans are not popular with doctors is because they want to focus on patient care, not paperwork.
-Restrictions such as who they can refer to and making sure they get prior authorization for medical care hinder doctors’ ability to deliver timely, quality care.
-They also don’t like the possibility that a patient won’t receive optimal care because of an insurance carrier’s financial decision.
+Medicare Advantage plans are not often popular with doctors because they want to focus on patient care, not paperwork.
+Restrictions such as referrals and prior authorization for medical care hinder doctors’ ability to deliver timely quality care.
+They also don’t like the possibility of a patient being forced to neglect optimal care because of an insurance carrier’s financial decision.

-Although many insurance companies promote their $0-premium plans, Medicare Advantage plans are not free.
-You still must pay your Part B premium as well as coinsurance and copays as you go along.
+Although many insurance companies promote $0-premium plans, Medicare Advantage plans are not free.
+You still must pay your Part B premium, coinsurance, and copays.

 Most Advantage plans use provider networks, but there are different rules depending on your plan.
-For example, HMO plans and SNPs restrict care to within the network.
-If you go outside of the network, the insurer can deny your claim.
-On the other hand, PPO plans and fee-for-service plans frequently allow you to seek care outside the network, but you’ll pay more than if you stayed inside the network.
+For example, HMO plans and SNPs require you to be within the network.
+If you go outside the network, the insurer can deny your claim.
+On the other hand, PPO and fee-for-service plans frequently allow you to seek care outside the network, but you’ll usually pay more than if you stay inside the network.